c-blake/nio/FAQ.md

 either.
 Obviousness is good, as are general tools.

 Another problem is portability.
 While available in C/C++/Nim/.., they may well be unavailable in NumPy/Julia/R/..
-The fanciness just slightly exceeds the floor of what many PLs consider necessary.
+This fanciness just slightly exceeds the floor of what many PLs consider necessary.
 If you are willing to give up the general tools & portability then you may be able to retain other nice aspects of NIO & handle these with a native typedef/object and some kind of